 "How old would you be if you didn't know how old you was*?"
 Satchel Paige (1906-1982)

 Along the same lines as John Glenn's quote is that of this baseball legend who continued his successful career well into his 60s.
 We are so obsessed with age, Paige implies, that we allow it to define our identities.
-Break out of the mental set that makes you think of your age first, and your identity second.
+Break out of the mindset that makes you think of your age first, and your identity second.

-*thank you to a reader who pointed out the quote may actually say "were," but it's also listed as "are," and as I have written here, "was."
+*Thank you to a reader who pointed out the quote may actually say "were," but it's also listed as "are," and as I have written here, "was."

 "Nature gives you the face you have at twenty; it is up to you to merit the face you have at fifty."
 Coco Chanel (1983-1971)